chainguard-dev/edu/content/open-source/sigstore/policy-controller/policies/chainguard-enforce-rego-policies.md

 ## Learn More

-Within the [Chainguard Enforce Policy Catalog](https://console.enforce.dev/policies/catalog), you have access to more Rego policy templates that you can use directly or modify.
-These include enforcing SBOM attestation, enforcing a signed vulnerability attestation, and disallowing host namespaces.

 To understand more about the Rego policy format, you can review the [Rego Policy Reference](https://www.openpolicyagent.org/docs/latest/policy-reference/) which includes details on assignment and equality, arrays, objects, sets, and rules.

-Request access to Chainguard Enforce by selecting **Chainguard Enforce for Kubernetes** on the [inquiry form](https://www.chainguard.dev/contact?utm_source=docs).